Messaging best practices

 DISCLAIMER

-If you choose not to follow these guidelines, Edify will be unable to assist in remedying any deliverability failures that you will most likely experience due to blocking and filtering at an industry level.
+If you choose not to follow these guidelines, Avaya will be unable to assist in remedying any deliverability failures that you will most likely experience due to blocking and filtering at an industry level.

 Acceptable Use Policy (AUP)